 Some accounts will charge a monthly or yearly fee to maintain the account and keep it open.

 Account minimum fees

-You could be charged if you don't maintain a certain amount in your account.
+You could be charged if you don't maintain the minimum balance requirements.

 If you try to withdraw the funds, you could be charged a certain amount or receive penalties, depending on the account.

 There are a number of reasons you should open an interest-bearing account.
-Not only will you earn money on saving your cash, but you can keep it in a place where you won’t be tempted to spend it.
+Not only will you earn money from your savings, but you can keep it in a place where you won’t be tempted to spend it.

 It’s always a good idea to save money and keeping one or even several accounts that earn you interest is an even better idea.

 Just getting started with your finances and want to save some cash with an online bank?
 Have longer-term goals in mind and want to open a CD?
 Interest-bearing accounts can be the secret to making your money grow!

 How is the interest calculated on an interest-bearing account?

 Interest rates vary depending on the account where you put your money.
 With a savings account, it is based on compound interest, where the principal and all accumulated interest are taken into account.